 Halls are allocated on a first come, first serve basis, in accordance with the University’s Allocation Policy.
 We are not able to guarantee an offer in a specific Hall or room type, but preferences are taken into consideration based on availability at time of allocation.

-The Accommodation Service also provides advice and guidance for students wishing to find private sector accommodation including lodgings, private halls, and shared houses/flats.
+The Accommodation Service also provides advice and guidance for students wishing to find term-time private sector accommodation including lodgings, private halls, and shared houses/flats.
 For more information please see our Private Sector Accommodation page.

-If you apply after the application deadline, or have not spoken to the Accommodation Service about your specific requirements, it may not be possible for us to alter your accommodation offer.
+If you apply after the application deadline or have not spoken to the Accommodation Service about your specific requirements, it may not be possible for us to alter your accommodation offer.

 Frequently asked questions